PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub Atom review.md

 It has a dark UI, which I don't like, but I quickly found where to change this to the default light theme.
 Good point than several themes are bundled by default: no need to hunt for them.
 The default light UI theme is rather nice.
 I also chose the One Light syntax theme among four.
 A bit too pale (low contrast) for my taste, I will eventually see if I can tweak it.

 As I feared (I searched a bit before, given the Visual Studio Code deception), drag'n'drop of code isn't available out of the box.
 Actually, I saw several plugins activating it.
 That's one of the problems with this editor: there is a plethora of plugins, which can be nice, but it is confusing to choose one...
 And I still think such feature should be built-in in the editor.
 Same for column (rectangular) selections!
+Later, I found out Atom supports out of the box column selection (Alt+Up / Down, extend only, allows rectangular selection with Shift+Left / Right) and multiple carets (Ctrl+click).
 I find a bit unsettling to have to install lot of plugins to get base editor features.
 I have the same issue with Brackets, but it has at least these two features built-in (but D'n'D must be activated by a setting).
 That said, I found several features out of the box for which I had to install a plugin in Brackets:
 - Jump to matching brace / bracket
 - Gutter selection
+And finally, Atom has more base features out of the box.

 I expected to find a feature not present in Brackets: click on a word, hit Ctrl+F to find the word under caret.
 Nope, not better, I have to select the word (double-click as usual; Ctrl+D does it as well, but I assign it to duplicate line instead) to have it picked up by default.
 At least, it memorizes the last search.
 But unlike SciTE (my all-purpose lightweight text editor of choice), it doesn't keep an history of searches.
 Good point: it allows to change text in selection only (a feature I miss in Brackets), and to limit searches to word only (something I rarely use but which is sometime useful).